 There are two types of leaves of absence: mandatory and voluntary.
 A student may be put on a mandatory leave of absence for academic, medical, or administrative reasons.
 Alternatively, a student may voluntarily request to take a leave of absence for bereavement, jury duty, maternity leave, medical reasons, military duty, or other personal reasons.

 The student is withdrawn from all courses if the leave of absence is granted in the midst of an academic quarter.
-In this case, the Department Chairs/Program Director/course directors receive an automated electronic notification of the student's withdrawal.
+Once the College Dean conditionally approves the leave, the Department Chairs/Program Director/course directors receive an automated electronic notification of the student's withdrawal.
 A grade of "W" (Withdrawal) or "WF" (Withdrawal/Failing) appears on the official transcript.
+The course director is responsible for submitting the correct grade.
 Students on the approved leave are obligated to pay their premium for long-term disability insurance.

 Students on leaves of absence are ineligible to run for or hold student organizational/club/class offices and are not permitted to work for the University.